 Some members of University's faculty and/or staff in Nonimmigrant Visa Status may require new immigration sponsorship or extensions of their immigration status.
 In order to ensure the timely filing of a sponsorship or an extension thereof, it is the responsibility of current faculty and/or staff to inform the Office of Human Resources of any University-sponsored immigration status not less than six months prior to the expiration date.
 Thereafter, it is the responsibility of the faculty or staff to provide any and all documents that may be required to prepare and file an application for, or timely extension of, the person's Nonimmigrant Visa Status.

 University-Sponsored Applications for Legal Permanent Residence

 Some Foreign National workers may seek University support for employer-sponsored permanent residence, also referred to as a "green card."
-The University may sponsor tenure track faculty for permanent residence status after the University advertises the position in a national professional journal as required by federal regulations and uses whatever other criteria the University deems necessary in order competitively recruit the candidate.
+The University may sponsor tenure track faculty for permanent residence status after the University advertises the position in a national professional journal as required by federal regulations and uses whatever other criteria the University deems necessary in order to competitively recruit the candidate.
 Such sponsorship is subject to any applicable employment probationary period.
 The University may, but is under no obligation to, sponsor Foreign National workers who are not tenure track faculty for legal permanent residence in the United States.
 Decisions to provide University support for an employer sponsored permanent residence to non-tenure track faculty shall be made on a case-by-case basis.
-The availability of United States workers to fill the position or the degree in difficulty in filling the position shall be used as criterion in the case-by-case review of sponsorship requests for non-tenured track faculty.
+The availability of United States workers to fill the position, the degree of difficulty in filling the position, and the need for thoughtful fiscal stewardship of University resources shall be used as criterion in the case-by-case review of sponsorship requests for non-tenured track faculty.